Terree A. Bowers

 Terree has extensive experience in criminal, civil, and municipal law and previously served as the US Attorney for the Central District of California and the Chief Deputy City Attorney for Los Angeles.
-He brings more than 35 years of experience in the areas of securities fraud and regulatory matters, banking and financial institutions fraud, the Foreign Corrupt Practices Act (FCPA), civil rights actions, political corruption and campaign contribution issues, government contracting, health care fraud and regulatory matters, pharmaceutical testing issues, environmental criminal and regulatory matters, false claims, customs, tax fraud, antitrust issues, insurance coverage, and a variety of other complex litigation matters.
+He brings more than 35 years of experience in corporate investigations, crisis management, securities fraud, criminal and civil RICO cases, banking and financial institution fraud, the Foreign Corrupt Practices Act (FCPA), the False Claims Act (FCA), civil rights actions, political corruption and campaign contribution issues, government contracting, health care fraud and regulatory matters, pharmaceutical issues, environmental criminal and regulatory matters, employment issues, customs, tax fraud, antitrust issues, insurance coverage, California Unfair Competition (Section 17200) cases and a variety of other complex litigation matters.

 Before joining Arent Fox, Terree served as the US Attorney for the Central District of California, where he supervised the work of the Criminal, Civil, Tax, and Asset Forfeiture Sections.
 He supervised all civil litigation and was the final authority on settlements and civil dispositions as well as tax litigation.
 During his tenure, the office had a large inventory of qui tam cases and was a national leader in asset forfeitures.
 As a prosecutor, he established and chaired the first Telemarketing Investment Fraud Task Force in the country and created and headed the Financial Institutions Fraud Task Force for the Los Angeles area.
 He was also selected to serve on the Attorney General’s Advisory Committee and the Department of Justice Economic Crime Council.